 Kinds of people you might come across

-But overall, Kabul is an amazing place, I cannot wait to go back in few months time to share some more exciting facts about the place to you all.
-And I hope this helps you get an idea of how it might be like to visit Kabul one day.
+But overall, Kabul is an amazing place, I cannot wait to go back to share some more exciting facts about the place to you all.
+And I hope this gives you get an idea of how it might be like to visit Kabul one day.

 Hope you had a nice read!